ForwardMeansGo/Shoot-To-Kill/docs/project_index.md

   - Improvement planned: auto-find player via group (`"player"`) instead of manual wiring.
 - No player HP or damage system yet.
 - No enemy attack behaviour yet (they only walk toward you).
-- No UI elements (health bar, ammo, crosshair) yet.
+- Enemy health bars implemented (TextureProgressBar), but no player health bar, ammo counter, or crosshair yet.
 - Movement is basic (no dash, roll, wall slide, etc.) — all planned for later.

 ---